rieckpil/progmot/content/blog/one-year-course-release.md

 - Don't expect your course participants to go throug the course immediately.
 That was one of the interesting findings.
 I for myself usually always started a course I've bougth right away.
 That's not the case for everybody.
 I still see participants that did not even start with lesson one.
 That's okay - they might start when they have time.

 - Affiliate marketing is king.
 There are tons of bloggers out there that might want some extra money each month to pay their hosting/tooling bills.

+- Have compelling free content around your course topic to attract new leads.

+- Small steps, start with the landing page, gather leads and re-iterate

 - Support purchase power parity.